muyuanjin/TorrentTidy/README.md

 *   🚀 **Auto-Renaming**: Instant execution upon download trigger.
 *   🔍 **Regex Replacement**: Multi-rule customization support.
-*   🔒 **WebUI Integration**: Use the qBittorrent API to modify the task name and physical files in the software simultaneously.
+*   🔒 **qBit API Integration**: Use the qBittorrent API to modify the task name and physical files in the software simultaneously.
 *   📜 **Logging**: Optional file logging for operation tracking.

 ## 🛠️ Installation